ralfbiedert/cheats.rs/content/_index.md

 Memory representations of common data types.

+> This section is work in progress.
+Feedback very welcome (please open issue or PR).

 ## Integer Types

-Where `_` denotes a single byte, and `S` the byte that carries the sign bit.
-Values depicted for little-endian architectures (e.g., x86-64).
+Memory representations are depicted for little-endian architectures (e.g., x86-64).

 <!-- NEW ENTRY -->